WANGXinyiLinda/WANGXinyiLinda.github.io/_pages/home.md

 Before my PhD, I have worked on neural topic models with professor [Yi Yang](http://yya518.github.io/).
 I have recently worked with professor [Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/) on causality, and [Alessandro Sordoni](https://www.microsoft.com/en-us/research/people/alsordon/) on reasoning as a research intern at MSR.

 My current research interest lies in understanding deep learning models, especially language models and other large pre-trained models.
+I have collaborated with professor [Mark Steyvers](https://steyvers.socsci.uci.edu/) on this direction.
 My CV can be downloaded [here](pdf\CV.pdf).

 *I'm actively looking for a 2024 summer research internship.
 Please feel free to reach out to me if you think I could be a good fit!*